Use the back button to select a different record.

 End Year : 1962

-In 1901, there were three colored school districts in Carlisle County, KY, and one was located in Bardwell [source: Biennial Report of the Superintendent of Public Instruction, July 1, 1899-June 30, 1901].
+In 1899, there were three colored school districts in Carlisle County, KY, and one was located in Bardwell [source: Biennial Report of the Superintendent of Public Instruction, July 1, 1899-June 30, 1901].
 The teachers earned an average of $33 per month in 1900, and there were 66 students attending the three schools in 1901.
 There were still three colored elementary schools in 1925 [source: Kentucky Public School Directory, 1925-1926, p.67].
 There continued to be three colored schools for several decades until the Negro population in Carlisle County began to decrease, and in 1955, there was one colored school with 15 students [source: Kentucky Public School Directory, 1955-56, p.206].
 There was not a high school for Negro students in Carlisle County.
 In 1961, Mrs. Harriett W. Crawford was the teacher at the Negro school in Bardwell, the school had grades 1-8 [source: Kentucky School Directory, 1961-62, p.846].
 The following school year, the Bardwell schools and the Carlisle County High School were integrated [source: Kentucky School Directory, 1962-63, p.107].
+See photo image of Bardwell Colored School on p.5 of The Carlisle Weekly, 09/02/2003.

 - Colored Schools (3)